Planning a Schedule for Grandma Camp

 - Dinner Clean-Up (15 – 20 minutes) – I usually put an extra helper on dinner meals since there is usually more clean up.

 - Activity (1 hour) – I like to do an activity that can involve dessert.
 Sometimes this is cooking s’mores and talking about fire safety.
 This gives some of the older kids a chance to learn about building a fire with Papa.
 We usually like to do something that will be easy clean up but fun or educational.

 - Bedtime Routine (30 minutes) or Nighttime Activity (1 hour) – This will depend on how many days your camp runs or everyone’s energy level.
 You may want to just wrap it up for the night at this point.
 Just get PJs on, brush teeth, and read some bedtime stories.
 Include whatever suits you into the nighttime routine.
 OR. . .
 It’s fun to add night games to your schedule for grandma camp like flashlight tag.
-Still you can choose to do some other cool nighttime activities like looking through a telescope, or an outdoor movie with pillows and blankets.
+Still you can choose to do some other cool nighttime activities like looking through a telescope (We’ve had this telescope for a couple of years and it’s awesome!), or an outdoor movie (foldable movie screens are great for this) with pillows and blankets.
 Since the sun sets quite late where we are, we will choose a late-night activity the first night only.
 After that, we are all usually pretty sleepy at the end of each day.